Weather’s Pervasive Impact on Aviation

 Economic Impact

-Weather’s financial effect on aviation is substantial:
+Weather’s financial toll on the aviation industry is staggering:

 Climate Change Implications